livelabs-ventures/chumo-rails-ai-assessent/README.md

 ## 📊 Evaluation Criteria

+### AI Integration (60%)
+- [ ] Quality of AI guidance (Can this be used effectively )
+- [ ] Effective AI tool usage documentation
+- [ ] Evidence of iterative AI collaboration
+- [ ] Critical evaluation of AI suggestions

-### Technical Implementation (40%)
+### Technical Implementation (20%)
 - [ ] Working file upload with validation
 - [ ] Successful thumbnail extraction at correct timestamps
 - [ ] Proper background job implementation
 - [ ] Error handling for failed videos

-### UI/UX Quality (30%)
+### UI/UX Quality (20%)
 - [ ] Attractive bento box layout
 - [ ] Responsive design
 - [ ] Smooth hover effects and transitions
 - [ ] Clear status indicators

-### AI Integration (30%)
-- [ ] Quality of CLAUDE.md file
-- [ ] Effective AI tool usage documentation
-- [ ] Evidence of iterative AI collaboration
-- [ ] Critical evaluation of AI suggestions

-## 🌟 Bonus Points
+## 🌟 Suggested Bonus Points that's easy to achieve with your assistant
 - Real-time progress updates using Action Cable
 - Drag-and-drop file upload
 - Video preview on hover
-- Download all thumbnails as ZIP
 - Custom timestamp selection
+- Pushed to an online host like Render.com

 ## 📦 Deliverables

 1. Complete Rails application (push to your forked repo)
 2. `CLAUDE.md` file with AI instructions
 3. `AI_USAGE.md` documenting your AI tool usage
-4. Screenshots of the working bento box UI
-5. Any additional notes about your approach
+4. Any additional notes about your approach (You can also reply with a Loom video)

 ## 💡 Tips

-- Focus on demonstrating AI-assisted development rather than writing everything from scratch
+- Focus on demonstrating AI-assisted development rather than writing anything from scratch
 - Use AI to help with FFmpeg commands - they can be tricky!
 - Leverage AI for Tailwind CSS layouts - bento boxes are perfect for this
 - Document your thought process and AI interactions
-- Don't forget to handle edge cases (invalid files, processing failures)

 ## 🛠️ Helpful Resources